 Since 2011, either nose, a head, neck or half a length have decided six Wokingham Stakes’ renewals.
 Regularly impossible to call right until the final few strides, it’s no great surprise that this race has previously had a dead heat.

 There was nothing to separate Fayr Jag or the Frankie Dettori-ridden Ratio in the 2003 edition of the handicap as stewards examined the photo finish.
-It would end up being the biggest win of Ratio’s career but for Fayr Jag, he got the spotlight to himself a year later when winning what is now the Diamond Jubilee Stakes.
+It would end up being the biggest win of Ratio’s career but for Fayr Jag, he got the spotlight to himself a year later when winning what is now the Platinum Jubilee Stakes.

 BIG ODDS WINNERS A COMMON FEATURE

-Although it’s a tough ask to pick the winner in this race, do it right and you are more than likely to pocket yourself a very tidy profit on the penultimate race of Royal Ascot.
+Although it’s a tough ask to pick the winner in this race, do it right and you are more than likely to pocket yourself a very tidy net win on the penultimate race of Royal Ascot.
 With so many horses always in the running for the Wokingham, there are lots of big odds on display and losing favourites are a common feature.